Intimate dining restaurants are on the rise – here are 21 of the best

 Address: 2/255 Crown Street, Sydney, NSW

 The interiors of Besuto Omakase are designed to match the quality of the food at this Tokyo-style omakase in Sydney’s Circular Quay.
-Both Bar Besuto and offshoot Besuto Omakase celebrate Japanese and Vietnamese excellence.
+Both Bar Besuto and offshoot Besuto Omakase celebrate Japanese excellence.
 The intimate eatery seats just eight diners and is designed around natural materials – leather and wood – that add to the moody ambience.
-The omakase restaurant is tucked away behind a hidden door in an industrial-style basement and has everything from happy hour highballs to whisky masterclasses.
-The omakase experience includes 15 small plates of what’s seasonal on the day and will blend with the list of whiskies and cocktails.
+The omakase restaurant is tucked away behind a hidden door in an industrial-style basement.
+To enter the restaurant, you go via the bar, which offers everything from happy hour highballs to whisky masterclasses.
+The omakase experience includes 15 small plates of what’s seasonal on the day along with sake and wine-pairing options.

 Address: 3 Underwood St, Circular Quay, Sydney, NSW